-- (1) The following rules apply in relation to nominations and conducting contested elections at a general meeting of parishioners - (a) A person may not be nominated unless he or she has consented verbally or in writing to the nominator or another person at the meeting.
+- (1) A person may not be nominated unless he or she has consented verbally or in writing to the nominator or another person at the meeting.
 A person nominated need not be present at the meeting.
-A person making a nomination must be present at the meeting. - (b) Voting is to be conducted by secret ballot. - (c) Each person entitled to take part in the meeting must not vote for more than the number of candidates to be elected. - (d) The candidate who obtains, or the candidates who obtain, the higher or highest number of votes is elected. - (e) If, in respect of the last vacancy to be filled, 2 or more candidates each obtain an equal number of votes, the election is to be determined on the casting vote of the chairman.

-- (f) Proxies are not permitted.
+A person making a nomination must be present at the meeting. - (2) If the number of nominated candidates for election to an office does not exceed the number of vacancies to be filled, the election is uncontested and the following rules apply - (a) The chairman is to move a motion that the candidates be elected. - (b) If the motion is carried, the chairman is to declare the candidates elected. - (c) If the motion is not carried, the chairman shall call again for nominations. - (3) If the number of candidates nominated for election to an office exceeds the number of vacancies to be filled, the election is contested and the following rules apply - (a) Voting is to be conducted by secret ballot. - (b) Each person entitled to take part in the meeting must not vote for more than the number of candidates to be elected. - (c) The candidate who obtains, or the candidates who obtain, the higher or highest number of votes is elected. - (d) If, in respect of the last vacancy to be filled, 2 or more candidates each obtain an equal number of votes, the election is to be determined on the casting vote of the chairman. - (4) In conducting any secret ballot - (a) proxies and preferential voting are not permitted, and - (b) where possible, there are to be at least 2 scrutineers, being persons not standing for election.

-- (g) Preferential voting is not permitted.

-- (2) Where possible, there are to be a least 2 or more scrutineers, being persons not standing for election.